 plays a leadership role in building a healthy and engaged neighbourhood by connecting people and strengthening their capacity to create change.
-In 2023/24, FHNH continued their role as a partner in the Belonging in Unceded Territory research project,

-ISSofBC (Immigrant Services Society of BC) is a provider of settlement support services for immigrants and refugees in BC.
+In 2023/24, FHNH continued their role as a partner in the Belonging in Unceded Territory research project, is a provider of settlement support services for immigrants and refugees in BC.
 In 2023/24, ISSofBC continued their role as a partner in the Belonging in Unceded Territory project